Saturday's interstate shooting in North Port leaves few clues, police tight-lipped

+NORTH PORT — A hail of gunfire left one man dead and investigators scrambling to puzzle together what happened on Interstate 75 early Saturday morning.

-Police had closed a major Florida highway in tourist season — on a Saturday — to puzzle together clues.
-Known facts were that a man traveling southbound in a sedan on Interstate 75 in North Port died by gunfire at about 3:45 a.m.
+Police closed the major Florida highway all day to collect clues.
+Known facts were that a man traveling south in a sedan on Interstate 75 in North Port died by gunfire — believed to be from another vehicle — at about 3:45 a.m.
 Callers reported multiple gunshots to emergency 911 dispatchers.

 Investigators confirmed that bullet casings and other evidence were collected.
 The victim had been gunned down and died at the scene.